stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 ability.cannot('delete', 'User') // true
 ```

 > CASL is perfectly OK to work without specifying subjects.
 Just don't pass the 2nd argument to functions and that's it.
-See [Claim based rules][page-claim-rules] for more details.
+See [Claim based authorization](../../cookbook/claim-authorization) for more details.

-[page-claim-rules]: #

 In the example above, `Ability` instance allows us to check permissions in pretty readable way.
 You may think: "there is nothing extraordinary, we got results according to how permissions were defined".
 And you are right!
 CASL really shines when you need to restrict resources based on their attributes

 ## Conditions

 The most common requirement to mid size apps is an ability to restrict action on own resources.
 CASL allows us to do this by passing an object of conditions as the 3rd argument to `can` and `cannot` methods on the definition step.

 So, let's consider requirements for permissions for a blog website similar to medium but simpler.
 In such blog user